contactlab/contacthub-sdk-dotnet/README.md

 Newtonsoft Json is available as NuGet package and is already configured in the *packages.config* file.

-The project also uses two NuGet packages for unit testing (NUnit).
-If you don't use the unit test, these packages are not required for the integration of the library into your project.
+The project also uses other NuGet packages for unit testing (NUnit,CompareNETObject).
+If you don't use the units test, these packages are not required for the library integration into your project.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### 1. Create your client application